Pedroshimba/empresadeseguran-akatie123/README.md

 -----------------------------------------------------------------------------------------------------------

-Para enviar tropas teste use a senha - senhadoida2
+Para enviar carros use a senha - senhadoida2